CSS 3 Features

 8) Generated Content and Counters:

 CSS3 features such as Generated Content and Counters allow developers to embed content into web pages without using HTML.
-With generated content, text, images, or other media can be added to a page, whereas with counters, you can keep track of things like how many items are in a list or how many times an element appears.
+Generated content adds media to pages, while counters track list items and element appearances.

 9) Gradients:

-CSS3 also includes gradients, which allow developers to transition between different colors on a web page smoothly.
-By using this feature, you can create a variety of visual effects, such as faded backgrounds or buttons that change color when they are hovered over.
-Gradients can be created using linear or radial patterns, and they can be applied using CSS to any HTML element.
+CSS3 also includes gradients, which allow developers to transition between different colours on a web page smoothly.
+This feature allows the creation of visual effects like faded backgrounds and hovered buttons, using linear or radial patterns and CSS.

 10) Box Sizing: